amalumian/guessmynumber/README.md

 # Guess My Number!

-Guess My Number is a small game in which you have to guess a number between 1 and 20 in 10 tries.
+"Guess My Number!" is a small game in which you have to guess a number between 1 and 20 in 10 tries.

 ## Screenshot